Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

         }
     }
 ```

+**Q) What is a default constructor?**
+A default constructor is a no-argument constructor that the Java compiler automatically provides if you do not define any constructor in your class.
+It initializes instance variables to their default values (e.g., 0 for numbers, null for objects, false for booleans).

-Q) Constructor Cannot be static, Abstract or final ? why ?
+**Q) Constructor Cannot be static, Abstract or final ? why ?**
 Ans:
 **Static**: A constructor is used to initialize instances of a class, but static belongs to the class itself.
 A static constructor would not know which object to initialize.
 **abstract** :A constructor cannot be abstract because abstract methods have no body and must be overridden, whereas constructors must have a body to initialize objects and cannot be inherited or overridden.
 Declaring a constructor abstract would create a logical conflict, so Java forbids it